ShaiCh1/CICIDS2017_project/README.md

 # CICIDS2017 Data Analysis

 ## Objective
 In this project, I analyze the CICIDS2017 dataset to find meaningful insights using exploratory data analysis (EDA), machine learning (ML), and deep learning (DL) techniques.
-The project is part of an assignment for a Data Scientist role at Sleek.

 ---